-The Castle of Luneville (France) also called the castle of lights was built and rebuilt over a period of 17 years (1703-1720) during “the Age of Enlightenment”, on an old medieval fortification dating back to the year 1000.
+Lunéville Castle (Château de Lunéville) also known as the Castle of Lights was built and rebuilt over a period of 17 years (1703-1720) during the “Enlightenment”, on an ancient medieval fortification dating back to the year 1000.

-- The fifth took place on January 1, 1814, destroying the small north wing of the castle courtyard.
+- The fifth took place on 1 January 1814, destroying the small north wing of the castle courtyard.

-Unfortunately, the curse does not stop there, and an 8th fire broke out on the night of January 2nd and 3rd, 2003.
-Many damages were noted and ravaged many buildings of the castle: two princely apartments belonging to the Ministry of Defense , a third of the buildings of the General Council of Meurthe et Moselle, the roof of the southeast wing of the royal chapel, and important elements of masonry.
-Emergency measures have been put in place to ensure the safety of visitors, estimated at 3 million euros.
-An investigation was also opened to find out if the fire is of criminal origin.
-Of course, it is far from imagining that this fire is related to the other 7 known castle, and the curse.
+Unfortunately, the curse did not stop there because an 8th fire broke out on the night of 2 to 3 January 2003.
+Numerous damages were reported and ravaged many of the castle’s buildings: two princely apartments belonging to the Ministry of Defence, a third of the buildings of the General Council of Meurthe-et-Moselle, the roof of the south-east wing of the royal chapel, and important masonry elements.
+First emergency measures have been put in place to ensure the safety of visitors, estimated at €3 million.
+An investigation was also opened to find out whether the fire was of criminal origin or not.
+Of course, we are far from imagining that this fire is linked to the other 7 known to the castle, and to the curse.

 Headline image credit: Dominique Grandemange / AFP (Le Château de Lunéville, 2003)